Everyone

 If an employee feels they have no choice but to resign, it could be considered ‘constructive dismissal’ and grounds for raising a personal grievance claim against the employer.

-As an employee you have an obligation to raise concerns and give your employer an opportunity to address those concerns before you can claim that you have been constructively dismissed.
+Employees have an obligation to raise concerns and give their employer an opportunity to address those concerns before claiming to have been constructively dismissed.

 What is constructive dismissal?